Akvariet/P2/README.md

 You can then use the script called *start.bat* if you are on a windows machine.

 **If you are using Linux or MacOS, follow this.**
-- Open a terminal
+- Open a terminal.
-- Before starting the program, first type `npm i` to install all dependencies
+- Before starting the program, first type `npm i` to install all dependencies.
 - Then type `npm run start` to start the server.
 - After that the website can be accessed from *http://localhost:3200*

+### Testing the program
+If you are on a windows machine just run *startTest.bat* found in the root folder.

+**If you are using Linux or MacOS, follow this.**
+- Open 4 terminals.
+- Type `node ./test/testServer.js`
+- Then in the second terminal `node ./server.js`
+- In the third and fourth terminal `node ./test/client/testClient.js`

+If there is no output on the *testServer.js* terminal window, the test was successful, and you can just close the terminals.